 Stories, news, community information, community services, events, etc. will be posted here.
 As this time/date sensitive information ages, it will be removed from the page to make room for relevant information.

 - LEAF & GRASS BURNING IS PROHIBITED in Laketon Township!
 Click here for more information!
 (The websites listed on this document will not work as links, they will need to be cut and pasted into your browser) Other materials that CANNOT be burned include: demolition debris, construction materials, automotive parts and household trash that contains plastic, rubber, foam, chemically treated wood, textiles, electronics, chemicals or hazardous materials.
 (Brush burning days are determined by the Michgain DNR and in Laketon Township are for burning of clean brush/sticks only - ALL burning of grass/leaves is PROHIBITED BY DEQ rules).
-The DNR has advised that there are technical difficulties in updating the website, which they hope to have resolved soon.
-Until further notice, check the home page of this website for brush burning information.
-Thank you for your patience.

 - OPEN BURNING REGULATIONS - BURNING OF TRASH IS PROHIBITED - If you see any suspected illegal burning of trash - please call 911 so that either a police or fire officer can be dispatched to the fire and address the situation appropriately.
 For the DEQ Flyer - Open Burning Regulations in Michigan - CLICK HERE.
 Per this flyer "Local police and fire officers are authorized to enforce this provision as a state civil infraction of Section 11522 of Act 451 of 1994."
 For the DEQ Flyer - Don't Burn Trash in your Campfire - CLICK HERE.